ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 1. Leading and trailing spaces are removed from the returned text.

 !!! info "Note"
-    HTML and XML entities are not decoded by the extractTextFromHTML function.
+    extractTextFromHTML function does not decode HTML and XML entities.

     It is not guaranteed that extractTextFromHTML function fully supports all HTML, XML or XHTML standards.
 But it tries to do the best.